-St Paul’s, Irton, is the practice venue for the Irton Bellringers.
-It is a beautiful church situated on raised ground in open countryside.
 On clear days here are wonderful views of the fells to the east of the church with the view of Great Gable at the end of Wasdale being particularly fine.

 To get to the church leave the A595 at Holmrook, take the turning just south of the garage/shop which is itself just south of the bridge over the river Irt.

-The grid reference for the church is NY 093 000 or thereabouts.
+The grid reference for the church is NY 09133 BNG 00499 or thereabouts.

-Keep on down this lane for about ½ mile.
-At the end you will come to Irton Church.
+Keep going through the gate posts for about 1/4 mile.
+At the end you will come to

 We practise on Monday nights 7:30pm to 9:00pm, and visitors are always welcomed with a cup of coffee and a biscuit.